cardano-foundation/developer-portal/docs/portal-contribute.md

 - `/docusaurus.config.js` - A config file containing the site configuration.
 - `/package.json` - A Docusaurus website is a React app.
 You can install and use any npm packages you like in them.
 - `/sidebar.js` - Used by the documentation to specify the order of documents in the sidebar.

+## Known problems that may arise
+We list here problems you may run into when running the developer portal locally.

+### Minimum Node.js version not met
+**Problem:** `yarn start` throws the error `[ERROR] Minimum Node.js version not met :(`.
+**Solution:** use the node version listed below [requirements](#requirements).
+If you have different node versions installed for different projects, `nvm` is a neat tool to deal with it.
+You can switch versions with for example `nvm use 16`.

+### Sidebars file at "developer-portal/sidebars.js" failed to be loaded
+**Problem:** `yarn start` throws the error `[ERROR] Sidebars file at "developer-portal/sidebars.js" failed to be loaded.`.

+**Solution:** you need to run at least once `yarn build` as this pulls missing files into your folder, which is then referenced by `sidebars.js`.

+### Sidebar category Token Registry has neither any subitem nor a link
+**Problem:** `yarn start` throws the errow `[ERROR] Error: Sidebar category Token Registry has neither any subitem nor a link.
+This makes this item not able to link to anything.`.

+**Solution:** you need to run at least once `yarn build` as this pulls missing files into your folder, which is then referenced by `sidebars.js`.

+## Other questions
+Various other questions and answers.

+### Should I commit the yarn.lock file?
+No, please do not commit your `yarn.lock` file it is an auto-generated file that should be handled only by `yarn`.

+### Shouldn't yarn.lock be in the ignore file then?
+No, as this will have side effects with dependencies used by the project itself.
+(Even if you prefer `npm`)

+### Anything I can do to make sure my pull request will not break on the staging/production server?
+Yes, please always do a `yarn build` before submitting a pull request.
+It will find many more issues than `yarn start`.

+### Is there any style guide?
+Do we have editorial guidelines?
+Yes, both still work in progress but please see [style guide](portal-style-guide.md) and [editorial guidelines](portal-style-guide.md#editorial-style-guide).